egartley/net/README.md

 Alternatively, run `bundle exec jekyll serve` to view the site locally on port 4000.

-## Deploy
+## Deployment with Jenkins

 A Jenkins pipeline (see [Jenkinsfile](https://github.com/egartley/net/blob/master/Jenkinsfile)) is run to build from the master branch and copy the "_site" directory to the website.
 It's triggered manually for now, but a continous deployment solution will be implemented in the future.
-The server used is not online 24/7, but it would need to be for proper CD.

-Prior to building, all URLs starting with "/resources" are replaced with "resources.egartley.net" so that the subdomain is properly utilized.
-They're kept as "/resources" in the files so that a local build uses local resources rather than the live versions.
+Prior to building, all references to local PNG files are replaced with their respective URL after being compressed to WEBP.
+These are kept as PNG in the source since local builds will use local files instead of the live versions.
+The pipeline assumes that the WEBP binaries are located at `~/webp/bin` when run as the jenkins user.

-After building with Jeykll, the contents with of the "_site" directory are uploaded to the website with an SSH connection using rsync.
+After building, the contents with of the "_site" directory are uploaded to the website with an SSH connection using rsync.